 6. Cook Family Favorites, and Check the Weather

 In my house we eat a mixture of comforting family favorites and new exciting recipes.
 I learned early on when learning how to meal plan that making new recipes every night is both exhausting, and has everyone craving cozy favorites.
 I also be sure to check the weather, as there is nothing worse than preparing for a recipe that requires the oven to be on when it is 95 degrees outside.
 Alternately, a cold salad does not necessarily hit the spot when it is chilly outside.

-Because I enjoy the act of cooking as a relaxing transitional time from work to home, I often will leave 30 minutes of tasks that can be done before dinner needs to be ready.
+Because I enjoy cooking at home as a relaxing transitional time from work to home, I often will leave 30 minutes of tasks that can be done before dinner needs to be ready.
 Other nights, when I think I will be tired and unmotivated, I plan to pull out a pre-made stew and/or pre-cut veggies.
 If you know the task of preparing dinner will deter you from doing it, make it a point to prepare in advance (upon returning home from shopping is a good time), taking away the barrier for enjoying delicious homemade food on busy weeknights.
 Also, sometimes a recipe will require defrosting something from the freezer, and advance preparation is ideal for this.

 8. Make Recipes That Provide Leftovers